ENG 208: Composing the Self

 Chapman University Academic Integrity Policy

 Chapman University is a community of scholars that emphasizes the mutual responsibility of all members to seek knowledge honestly and in good faith.
 Students are responsible for doing their own work, and academic dishonesty of any kind will be subject to sanction by the instructor and referral to the university's Academic Integrity Committee, which may impose additional sanctions up to and including dismissal.
 (See the "Undergraduate Catalog" for the full policy.)
-Though I am not requiring you to submit your reflections via Turnitin, I am an expert at finding sources, online and otherwise, so I will notice if you make unacknowledged use of someone else’s work.
-And if I have doubts, I will submit your work to Turnitin myself.
+Though I am not requiring you to submit your papers via Turnitin, I am an expert at finding sources, online and otherwise, so I will notice if you make unacknowledged use of someone else’s work.
+And if I have doubts, I will submit your work to Turnitin or to an LLM detector myself.
 So please save both of us from trauma and write your Canvas Discussion posts and essays yourself.

 ChatGPT and other Large Language Model (LLM) chatbots: